User Guide

 -

-deletes the third event from the event list.
+delete_event 3deletes the third event from the event list.

 Editing an event: edit_event